 The Larger Sutra says that Amida was originally a young seeker by the name of Dharmakara.
 When Dharmakara met his teacher, he awakened his aspiration to become a Buddha and create a wonderful Buddha-land.
 Dharmakara then asked his teacher for instructions on the creation of the Buddha-land.
-Using the example of a person emptying the ocean and finally obtaining a treasure that lies at its bottom, the teacher told

-Dharmakara that if he kept on seeking a treasure (i.e., Buddhahood), he would eventually be able to attain it.
+Using the example of a person emptying the ocean and finally obtaining a treasure that lies at its bottom, the teacher told Dharmakara that if he kept on seeking a treasure (i.e., Buddhahood), he would eventually be able to attain it.
 This instruction became Dharmakara's spiritual basis.

-What, then, does it mean to "seek a treasure (i.e., Buddhahood)" in Buddhism?
 When we are first told to "seek a treasure," we generally think that there is a qualitative difference between "seeking" (the process) and "treasure" (the goal).
 We think of it just as we think of drilling for oil, in which drilling is the process and oil is the goal.
 But if we think this way, we are misunderstanding the teaching about "seeking a treasure."
 In Buddhism there is no qualitative difference between the process and the goal; there is no "treasure" (or goal) apart from "seeking" (the process).
 The "treasure" (or goal) means perfect seeking, the perfect process.
 Process is "seeking" and the goal is "perfect seeking."
-Thus, "seeking a treasure" means that we seek perfect seeking or perfect seeking or perfect seeking.
+Thus, "seeking a treasure" means that we seek perfect seeking or perfect seeker-hood.